What to Do in Colmar, France Beyond Chrismas Markets

 Ride the Largest Carousel in Europe

 I’ve never found any information about it anywhere and stumbled upon it by accident.
 This beautiful carousel is located in a corner of the park Champ-de-Mars in Colmar.
-According to several sources, it is the largest of its kind in Europe and it dates back to 1990s.
+According to several sources, it is the largest of its kind in Europe and it dates back to the 1990s.

 It’s not just for kids!
 The outside of the carousel is decorated with reproductions of paintings by Toulouse Lautrec and scenic pictures of the old Colmar, which adults will appreciate.

 As the whole carousel is covered behind glass windows it is operational all year round.
 There are so many fun things to ride my kids didn’t want to get off it.
+It costs 2.20 EUR for a single ride of 10 EUR for 12 rides.

 Colmar Covered Market (Marché Couvert)